-The low-cost and high-cost alternatives are a percent of the intermediate alternative and, as such, are not displayed separately in the tables.
+The low-cost and high-cost alternative ultimate rates of improvement are set as percentages of the intermediate alternative rates and, as such, are not displayed separately in the tables.
 Male and female ultimate rates of improvement have been set equal to each other, but are displayed separately for comparing to historical values.